Omnipresence: Islam

+and the scholars of the Salaf, who are the source of Athari theology state:

+Abu Nasr As-Sijzee Al-Hanafi (d.
+444 H.) said in "Al-Ibanah": "Our Imams such as Sufyan Ath-Thawri, Malik, Hammad bin Salamah, Hammad bin Zayd, Abdullah bin al-Mubarak, Al-Fudail bin `Iyad, Ahmad bin Hanbal, and Ishaq bin Rahwaih, are upon agreement that Allah –Subhanahu wa Ta`ala is by His Essence (bi-dhatihi) above the Throne, and His Knowledge is everywhere."

+In Ash'ari Islam, God has no body or direction and is not bound by space or time.

-In Islamic beliefs, pantheism is also rejected and omnipresence is described to transcend the physical.
-According to Shia tradition in Nahj al-Balagha, a compilation of Ali's teachings and letters, with commentary by Morteza Motahhari, the only territory that God does not enter is that of nothingness and non-existence.
-God is with everything, but not in anything, and nothing is with him.
+According to Shia tradition in Nahj al-Balagha, a compilation of Ali's teachings and letters, with commentary by Morteza Motahhari, God is with everything, but not in anything, and nothing is with him.
 God is not within things, though not out of them.
-He is over and above every kind of condition, state, similarity and likeness.
+He is over and above every kind of condition, state, similarity, and likeness.
 Ali says about God's omnipresence: